 Public policy has the potential to enable the development of the next generation of medical advances and unlock the power of health.
 Abbott's role in these discussions is to work to ensure that policy positively impacts the people who rely on our work, our employees and our ability to continue to develop new products.
 At the federal and state levels, we engage with governments, think tanks, trade associations, patient groups and other organizations to find policy solutions to the complex issues that challenge our healthcare system.
-It is our responsibility to help legislators and regulators understand Abbott's viewpoints on major healthcare issues.
+It is our responsibility to help policymakers understand Abbott's viewpoints on major healthcare issues.

-Abbott's public policy engagement is guided by the following principles:

 Abbott's Government Affairs function, under the direction of the Vice President, Government Affairs, is responsible for our U.S. advocacy activities, including managing all direct advocacy at the federal, state, and local levels, and managing Abbott's relationships with trade associations and similar groups with respect to their advocacy efforts.
 Our Federal Government Affairs office in Washington, D.C. is responsible for advocacy activities with the U.S. Congress and the federal government.
 Advocacy at the U.S. state level is managed by our State Government Affairs function.
 Abbott also hires outside firms that can provide expertise on our key policy issues.
 Abbott does not currently make direct expenditures towards U.S. federal or state grassroots lobbying communications to the general public.
 Were Abbott to engage in this area, such activity would be managed by the Vice President of Government Affairs.